15 Great Concrete Paving Backyard Ideas

 12. Stencil is Art

-Old concrete paves can be replaced or refurbished according to your budget or innovative ideas.
+Old concrete pavers can be replaced or refurbished according to your budget or innovative ideas.
 However, a brush, paint, and a bit of stenciling go a long way toward concrete pavement in your backyard.
 It makes any concrete pavement modern, creative, and visually appealing.

 13. Pooled Memory